Elections

 Campaign Process

-- You must submit an application
+- You must submit an application by the deadline.

-- The commission will review each application and request that your academic and conduct records be verified by University officials to confirm eligibility
+- The commission will review each application and request that your academic and conduct records be verified by University officials to confirm eligibility.

-- After the candidate is approved and deemed eligible to run for which ever series their running for, they will be able to begin their campaign using content approved by the elections commission
+- After the candidate is approved and deemed eligible to run for which ever series their running for, they will be able to begin their campaign using content approved by the elections commission after attending an election rules session.

 Campaigning Rules